gnembon/scarpet/programs/survival/README.md

 ### carried_totem.sc
 #### By KingOfTheClouds
 	A Totem of Undying anywhere in the inventory (except in shulker boxes etc.) can activate as if it were held.

+### compass.sc
+#### By Xendergo
+	Adds a whole bunch of features helpful for Dream style minecraft challenges

+	Commands:
+	/compass giveCompass   	              Give yourself a compass to track people with /compass track <player>               Make your compass point at someone /compass timeToTrack <time>           The amount of time between when the compasses automatically update.
+Setting to onUse means the compass will update when you right click with the compass
+	/compass maxCompasses <amt>           The maximum amount of compasses a player can give themselves /compass logOnTrack <enabled>         Whether to notify players when someone tracks them with the track or giveCompass command
+	/compass noPortalBreaking <enabled>   Whether to prevent breaking nether/end portals /compass maxNetherTravel <dist>       The maximum distance players are allowed to travel in the overworld via the nether.
+If someone makes a portal farther than this amount, the portal breaks when they try to go through it.
+Units are in overworld blocks

+	Also some other stuff to do with respawning with stuff, but this description is already really long

 ### destructive_lightning.sc:
 #### By Mdaff386